 It’s a fact.
 Basic dress + bomb leather jacket or vintage jean jacket = instant fashionable look.

 This is the easiest way to create a cohesive color scheme.
 Grab a color from your outfit’s print and then have your partner wear that in a solid.
-For example in this photo below, Anthony’s purple shirt tied in the purple flowers on Kristina’s dress.
+For example in this photo above, Anthony’s purple shirt tied in the purple flowers on Kristina’s dress.
 It’s subtle but incredibly pleasing to the eye!

 Nothing is more flattering on camera than showing off your curves!
 Think A-line dresses, high waisted pants, shirts tucked into a dress with a belt, and wrap dresses.
 These create that gorrrrgeous hourglass figure.

 Your tattoos are a work of art, show em off!

 If you choose a location with a lot of hiking, you definitely want to make sure you’re wearing comfortable enough shoes and a clothes that don’t drag.
 The biggest enemy to stilettos is the outdoors, so if you don’t want to be sinking into the ground constantly consider a chunky heel or wedge.
 I always recommend walking around in your shoes for at least 20 minutes before your engagement session.
 Nothing ruins a good mood like uncomfy shoes.

 If you wear anything too busy or heavy it will distract.
 Keep your earrings simple, like studs or dainty hoops.
 And don’t wear shirts, jackets, or scarves that are too bulky around your neck.